 Customers are in arrears when they have an unpaid bill more than 30 days in their accounts.
-From 2016 to 2019, the number of customers in arrears for SCE, SoCalGas, and SDG&E had been steady (Figure 13).
-For PG&E, the number of customers in arrears fell from 2018 to 2019.
-In 2020, all four IOUs reported increases in the number of customers in arrears.
-In particular, SoCalGas reported an increase of over 1.1 million customers in arrears in 2020 compared to 2019, with a total number of customers in arrears (1,341,222), or more than 6 times the amount for 2019 (216,744).
+From 2019 to 2023, the number of customers in arrears for SCE and SDG&E had been steady (Figure 13).
+For PG&E, the number of customers in arrears fell from 2021 to 2022.
+In 2020, all IOUs except for SoCalGas reported increases in the number of customers in arrears.
 However, these numbers are not directly comparable due to the unique circumstances and emergency customer protections instituted in 2020.
-For 2018-2019, SoCalGas and SDG&E reported this category as the average number of customers sent late notices per month.
+For 2019, SoCalGas and SDG&E reported this category as the average number of customers sent late notices per month.
 In 2020, since late notices were cancelled for most of the year, SoCalGas and SDG&E reported the average number of customers in arrears per month, which partially accounts for the increases in 2020 in the chart below.